taruncse/RXAndroid/README.md

   * **Multithreading Made Easy**
-    The problem is that Android is single-threaded by default, so if your app is ever going to multi-task successfully then you'll need to create some additional threads.Android does provide a number of ways of creating additional threads, such as services and IntentServices, but none of these solutions are particularly easy to implement, and they can quickly result in complex, verbose code that’s prone to errors.RxJava aims to take the pain out of creating multi-threaded Android apps, by providing special schedulers and operators.
+    The problem is that Android is single-threaded by default, so if your app is ever going to multi-task successfully then you'll need to create some additional threads.

+    Android does provide a number of ways of creating additional threads, such as services and IntentServices, but none of these solutions are particularly easy to implement, and they can quickly result in complex, verbose code that’s prone to errors.

+    RxJava aims to take the pain out of creating multi-threaded Android apps, by providing special schedulers and operators.
     These give you an easy way of specifying the thread where work should be performed and the thread where the results of this work should be posted.

     Expample:
     ```javascript